-An Australian group of scientists tried to describe the relationship between grass and the regular food the dogs ingest.
+An Australian group of scientists tried to describe the relationship between the grass and the regular food the dogs ingest.
 With the presumption that the issue of grass eating is behavioral in nature, they studied twelve canines over a period of time.
-Each dog got a meal of couch and kikuyu grass three times a day for a total of six days.
+Each dog got a meal of couch and Kikuyu grass three times a day for a total of six days.

 The study found a correlation between grass ingestion and the dogs’ overall satiety.
 Furthermore, the dogs spent less time grazing after eating their kibble than before.
 Moreover, the ingestion of grass would abate as the day went on.